 - If you have international coursework, send in the course-by-course credential evaluation.
 Study abroad may be exempt (check with the admissions office).
-Visit the International Applicants webpage to learn more.
-You can send this evaluation to us prior to or after applying online.
+Visit the International Applicants page to learn more.

 * The Admissions Committee reserves the right to request additional information from applicants, if needed, to assess their candidacy for admission.